metal3-io/metal3-docs/design/bare-metal-style-guide.md

 The goal of this document is to resolve this question and make it easy for anyone to follow the agreed convention.

-## 1. In prose, it is "bare metal"
+## 1. In prose, as a noun, it is "bare metal"

 Examples:

-1. "We are implementing bare metal host management for Kubernetes"
+"Some workloads only ever run on bare metal"
-1. "We manage bare metal hosts"
+"We need to ensure consistency between bare metal and other platforms"

-## 2. For names, it is "Bare Metal"
+## 2. In prose, as an adjective, it is "bare-metal"

 Examples:

+"We are implementing bare-metal host management for Kubernetes" "We manage bare-metal hosts"

+## 3. For names, it is "Bare Metal"

+Examples:

 1. "The Bare Metal Operator"
 1. "The Bare Metal Actuator"

-## 3. For lower-cased technical names, it is "baremetal"
+## 4. For lower-cased technical names, it is "baremetal"

 Examples: